Simeon Stylites: Atop the pillar

-In order to get away from the ever-increasing number of people who came to him for prayers and advice, leaving him little if any time for his private austerities, Simeon discovered a pillar which had survived among ruins in nearby Telanissa (modern-day Taladah in Syria), and formed a small platform at the top.
-He determined to live out his life on this platform.
-For sustenance small boys from the nearby village would climb up the pillar and pass him parcels of flat bread and goats' milk.
-He may also have pulled up food in buckets via a pulley.
+In order to get away from the ever-increasing number of people who came to him for prayers and advice, leaving him little if any time for his private austerities, Simeon discovered a pillar which had survived among ruins in nearby Telanissa (modern-day Taladah in Syria).

 When the monastic Elders living in the desert heard about Simeon, who had chosen a new and strange form of asceticism, they wanted to test him to determine whether his extreme feats were founded in humility or pride.
 They decided to order Simeon under obedience to come down from the pillar.
 They decided that if he disobeyed, they would forcibly drag him to the ground, but if he was willing to submit, they were to leave him on his pillar.
 Simeon displayed complete obedience and humility, and the monks told him to stay where he was.

 The first pillar that Simeon occupied was little more than 3 meters (10 ft).
 He later moved his platform to others, the last in the series reportedly more than 50 feet from the ground.
 At the top of the pillar was a platform, which is believed to have been about one square meter and surrounded by a baluster.

 Edward Gibbon in his History of the Decline and Fall of the Roman Empire describes Simeon's life as follows: